lee2sman/archiving-artist-spaces/devlog.md

 One last thing to mention: many of the collections coming in to LACA are donated without any explanation or context.
 But over time it's unclear what items are or how they relate to a space or artist.
 This is similar to how I've found lots of photos without metadata; it's unclear the subject, what year or person it relates to, or the story of what we're seeing.
 Collecting this kind of info may be difficult and I'll have to think through ways to help people create contextual information.

 Many of the archival books relating to artist-run spaces I reviewed consisted primarily of photo documentation, with a few essays or interviews at the end.
-Some others were roganized differently, with receipts or emails short welcome message., or maybe a filled out new member/application form from each participant.
+Some others were organized differently, with receipts or emails, short welcome message, or maybe a filled out new member/application form from each participant.
 Increasingly, I think in addition to these web archives having a physical book is important as well.
 It can find different audiences as it can be more easily shared.
 It can act as an intentional mini-archive of sorts, displaying items or people or collections or artifacts it deems important and providing context.
 This is also prompting me to think about my potential creation of this kind of book layout software that can help with this.

 Links:

 [Los Angeles Contemporary Archive](http://lacarchive.com)

 [Significance 2.0: A Guide to Assessing the Significance of Collections](https://web.archive.org/web/20211110044329/https://www.arts.gov.au/sites/default/files/significance-2.0.pdf?acsf_files_redirect) (PDF, Collections Council of Australia, original ironically is down, copy on archive.org)

 ### 2022-02-06

 Took a hike in Griffith Park with Brianna, Nina, Don, Gu.
 Spoke with Don about Elevator Mondays, his former DIY space in Pico Union.
 I used to visit when I lived in LA.
-I talked about my project and spoke about the generative zine-making part.
+I talked about my project and spoke about the generative zine-makier we built for Experimental Archive Space.
 He designed Elevator Mondays/Elevator Book in 2020: "The 314 page book features over 150 artists across 20+ exhibitions, images of exhibition documentation are combined with studio visit snap shots and personal images of friends, hikes, and dogs...there are lots of dogs in this book."
 We made plans to meet up again so I can check out the hand made artist books and look at my generative zine-making software.
 I'm also going to meet up with Ceci and looking forward to talking about these issues with GAS, and Eva at Coaxial, and LACA and Human Resources.

 Links: